Be-ing/manual/source/chapters/djing_with_mixxx.rst

 Automatically adding tracks from crates
 ---------------------------------------

-Instead of inserting the contents of the crates directly into the Auto DJ playlist, :ref:`Auto DJ crates <library-auto-dj-crates>` are associated crates that become a source of random track selections.
+Instead of inserting the contents of the crates directly into the AutoDJ playlist, :ref:`AutoDJ crates <library-auto-dj-crates>` are associated crates that become a source of random track selections.

-* **Add a crate to the Auto DJ track sources**:  Expand the :guilabel:`Auto DJ` item in the sidebar, and right-click on the :guilabel:`Crates` sub-item.
+* **Add a crate to the AutoDJ track sources**:  Expand the :guilabel:`AutoDJ` item in the sidebar, and right-click on the :guilabel:`Crates` sub-item.
   Select one of the existing crates from the list.
-This makes the content of the crate available for random selection into the :ref:`Auto DJ <library-auto-dj>` queue for automatic mixing.
+This makes the content of the crate available for random selection into the :ref:`AutoDJ <library-auto-dj>` queue for automatic mixing.
 The name of the crate is now listed as sub-item below.

   If you do not have any crates available for selection in the list, go and create a crate first and add some tracks, see :ref:`library-crates`.

-* **Manually add tracks from track sources to Auto DJ**: Click the :guilabel:`Auto DJ` item in the sidebar and switch to the Auto DJ view of the library.
-Click the :guilabel:`Add random` button to add one track at the time from Auto DJ track sources to the bottom of the Auto DJ playlist.
+* **Manually add tracks from track sources to AutoDJ**: Click the :guilabel:`AutoDJ` item in the sidebar and switch to the AutoDJ view of the library.
+Click the :guilabel:`Add random` button to add one track at the time from AutoDJ track sources to the bottom of the AutoDJ playlist.

-  .. note:: If you did not set any crates as an Auto DJ track source, clicking
+  .. note:: If you did not set any crates as an AutoDJ track source, clicking
             the :guilabel:`Add Random` button will add a randomly selected track from the whole library instead.

-* **Automatically add tracks from track sources to Auto DJ**: Mixxx can randomly add tracks to the Auto DJ playlist from track sources as soon as a specified minimum number of tracks remain.
-Select :menuselection:`Preferences --> Auto DJ --> Enable random track addition to queue --> On`.
+* **Automatically add tracks from track sources to AutoDJ**: Mixxx can randomly add tracks to the AutoDJ playlist from track sources as soon as a specified minimum number of tracks remain.
+Select :menuselection:`Preferences --> AutoDJ --> Enable random track addition to queue --> On`.
 Set :menuselection:`Minimum allowed tracks before addition` to change the minimum number of tracks after which random tracks may be added.

-  .. note:: If you did not set any crates as an Auto DJ track source, tracks are
+  .. note:: If you did not set any crates as an AutoDJ track source, tracks are
             selected from the whole library instead.

-* **Remove a crate from the Auto DJ track sources**: Expand the :guilabel:`Auto DJ` item in the sidebar, and right-click on one of the crates listed below the :guilabel:`Crates` sub-item.
-Select :guilabel:`Remove Crate as Track Source` to remove the crate from the Auto DJ track sources.
+* **Remove a crate from the AutoDJ track sources**: Expand the :guilabel:`AutoDJ` item in the sidebar, and right-click on one of the crates listed below the :guilabel:`Crates` sub-item.
+Select :guilabel:`Remove Crate as Track Source` to remove the crate from the AutoDJ track sources.

-Playing tracks in Auto DJ
+Playing tracks in AutoDJ
 -------------------------

-Now that you have loaded tracks into the Auto DJ playlist, you can activate Auto DJ as follows:
+Now that you have loaded tracks into the AutoDJ playlist, you can activate Auto DJ as follows:

-* Click on the *Auto DJ* icon in the sidebar to switch to the :guilabel:`Auto DJ` view of the library.
+* Click on the *AutoDJ* icon in the sidebar to switch to the :guilabel:`Auto DJ` view of the library.
-* Click the :guilabel:`Enable Auto DJ` button.
+* Click the :guilabel:`Enable AutoDJ` button.
 * The first tracks from your list are loaded into the decks and the playback starts.
-* Mixxx will continue to automatically mix until the Auto DJ playlist is empty.
+* Mixxx will continue to automatically mix until the AutoDJ playlist is empty.
-* Click the :guilabel:`Disable Auto DJ` button to stop the automatic mixing
+* Click the :guilabel:`Disable AutoDJ` button to stop the automatic mixing

-.. hint:: You can add a track to the end of the Auto DJ playlist once it is
+.. hint:: You can add a track to the end of the AutoDJ playlist once it is
           played instead of removing it.
-Set :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback --> On`.
+Set :menuselection:`Preferences --> AutoDJ --> Re-queue tracks after playback --> On`.

 .. _djing-auto-dj-modes: